doxeylab/learn-genomics-in-linux/task7/README.md

 Now, the transcript expression levels have been quantified for each of your 8 samples.
 Look within the `quants` folder and examine the `quant.sf` files that you have produced for each sample.

 * Take note of which column contains the transcript id.
+You can do this by using `head -1` to look at the header of the `quant.sf` file.
 * Also take note of which column contains the TPM (transcripts per million) expression level.

 Suppose you are interested in the transcript "ENST00000379727.7".